 Rachel has a background in business, after she married her husband David, they set up a Birmingham based publishing company, specialising in IT and software content.
 Over the years she faced the challenges and setbacks that many small business owners experience, but the business eventually flourished and now employs people from all over the Midlands area including Redditch people, as well as having an international presence.

 She started her charity, Skilled and Ready, because she has always been passionate about helping young people get the best start in life.
 She believes that a great education is the key to fulfilling potential and she said, “Skilled and Ready fits a real need.
-Having run a business I’ve seen the skills gap in practise.
+Having run a business I’ve seen the skills gap for real.
 We link the skills needed by local employers to the curriculum.
 We help to open young people’s eyes to the opportunities here for them and also to support them making the right choices.
-I’m delighted that schools across the country have recently put hundreds of learners through the Skilled and Ready program which will help them get a good job after they leave school.”
+I’m delighted that schools across the country have recently put hundreds of learners through the Skilled and Ready which will help them get a good job after they leave school”

 First elected in 2017 as the Member of Parliament for Redditch, the Alexandra Hospital has been and continues to be Rachel’s top priority.
 Rachel has lobbied tirelessly for the Alex to receive the funding it was promised in 2017, and Rachel has delivered.
 The improvement works at the Alex will now start next year.